Students participate in a simulation that crowds them together to demonstrate population growth over the last 500 years

 The Kennecott Copper Mine in Utah, one of the sources of raw materials described in the reading.

-After matching everyday products to their rock or mineral sources, students “mine” chocolate chip cookies to discover...
+After matching everyday products to their natural sources, students “mine” chocolate chip cookies to discover possible impacts...

 Students participate in a simulation that crowds them together to demonstrate population growth over the last 500 years